Vincenzo Santapaola

-Vincenzo Santapaola (born 2 June 1969) is a Sicilian mafioso, considered by the authorities as the current official boss of the Catania Mafia family.
+Vincenzo Santapaola (/it/; 2 June 1969 – 21 May 2026) was a Sicilian mafioso, considered by the authorities as the official boss of the Catania Mafia family.

 Biography

 Family background and early life

-Vincenzo Santapaola, commonly known as "Enzo," is the eldest son of Benedetto Santapaola, a notorious Mafia figure from Catania, Sicily, and Carmela Minniti, who came from a middle-class family.
+Vincenzo Santapaola, commonly known as "Enzo," was the eldest son of Benedetto Santapaola, a notorious Mafia figure from Catania, Sicily, and Carmela Minniti, who came from a middle-class family.
 Born into one of the most influential Mafia families within Cosa Nostra, Vincenzo’s life was shaped from an early age by the Mafia’s violent code of conduct and deep-rooted presence in Sicily’s criminal landscape.
 In 1978, his father became the head of the Catania Mafia clan and his criminal empire spanned several decades, marked by ruthless tactics and an unyielding grip on power in the area.

 Growing up, Vincenzo was immersed in the complex world of organized crime, learning from a young age the dynamics of Mafia life.
 His mother, Carmela, strongly opposed Vincenzo and his siblings becoming involved in that world.
 She dreamed of a different future for them and made deliberate efforts to distance them from their father’s criminal environment, enrolling them in private schools frequented by Catania’s upper class.
 Despite her intentions, the overwhelming influence of the Santapaola legacy proved difficult to escape.
-Vincenzo's involvement with Cosa Nostra was almost inevitable, as his father’s influence and reputation placed him at the center of the Mafia's operations.
+Vincenzo's involvement with Cosa Nostra was almost inevitable, as his father’s influence and reputation placed him at the centre of the Mafia's operations.
 Vincenzo also has a younger brother, Francesco, who would later become entangled in the same criminal network.
 This family dynamic created a foundation that would see both brothers play significant roles in the Mafia’s activities in Sicily.